-Best Pokémon games
+Best Pokemon games

-What are the best Pokémon games of all time?
+What are the best Pokemon games of all time?

-Picking out the best Pokémon games of all time is a pie in the sky, especially because our favorite Pokémon journeys have always been the ones that were the most personally important to us.
-Pokémon as a game series has evolved over time, with mainline games improving or just changing drastically and countless spinoff titles sporting the Pokémon name.
+Picking out the best Pokemon games of all time is a pie in the sky, especially because our favorite Pokemon journeys have always been the ones that were the most personally important to us.
+Pokemon as a game series has evolved over time, with mainline games improving or just changing drastically and countless spinoff titles sporting the Pokemon name.

-When it comes to Pokémon games that are currently in production, Pokémon Sword and Shield stands out as the best mainline Pokémon game available on Nintendo’s primary console: the Switch.
-Players explore a new region, collecting Pokémon and battling with friends and foes, as usual.
+Pokemon Scarlet and Violet stand out as the best main series Pokemon games available on Nintendo’s primary console: the Switch.
+Players explore a new region, collecting Pokemon and battling with friends and foes, as usual.

-What to know before you buy a Pokémon game
+What to know before you buy a Pokemon game

 Do you want a main title or spinoff adventure?

-Main Pokémon titles let you become a trainer and collect Pokémon for battling.
-However, not all Pokémon games are part of the main series of games.
-Instead, there are a number of successful and fun spinoff series for avid Pokémon fans.
+Main Pokemon titles let you become a trainer and collect Pokemon for battling.
+However, not all Pokemon games are part of the main series of games.
+Instead, there are a number of successful and fun spinoff series for avid Pokemon fans.

-Pokémon Go, Pokémon Mystery Dungeon and New Pokémon Snap are a few spinoff titles currently available, and some fans are currently debating whether 2022’s upcoming Pokémon Legends: Arceus will technically fall into the main series of games.
-Either way, the Pokémon series has and will continue to have a lot to offer beyond the usual formula.
+Pokemon Go, Pokemon Mystery Dungeon and New Pokemon Snap are a few spinoff titles currently available.
+Some games, such as Pokemon Legends: Arceus and Pokemon Let’s Go are touted as main series games but are non-standard to the point where some fans consider them spinoffs.
+Either way, the Pokemon series has and will continue to have a lot to offer beyond the usual formula.

 Do you care more about single-player or multi-player Pokemon games?

-Some of the best single-player Pokémon experiences of all time were from the DS era in Pokémon Platinum, Pokémon Black and White, and Pokémon Black 2 and White 2 versions, which all received high praise upon release.
-However, old Pokémon titles available on Gameboy still trigger nostalgic feelings with hardcore Pokemon players.
-Aside from the very first generation of games, Pokémon FireRed and LeafGreen, and Emerald probably provide the best nostalgia trips combined with relatively modern gameplay quality of life features.
+Some of the best single-player Pokemon experiences of all time were from the DS era in Pokemon Platinum, Pokemon Black and White, and Pokemon Black 2 and White 2 versions, which all received high praise upon release.
+However, old Pokemon titles available on Gameboy still trigger nostalgic feelings with hardcore Pokemon players.
+Aside from the very first generation of games, Pokemon FireRed and LeafGreen, and Emerald probably provide the best nostalgia trips combined with relatively modern gameplay quality of life features.

-If you care about experiencing Pokémon multiplayer and battling other trainers, you will need a newer title.
-Whether you opt for joining the 3DS competitive scene in Pokémon Ultra Sun and Ultra Moon or jump right into the latest main series titles on the Nintendo Switch, it will be important to consider additional costs.
+If you care about experiencing Pokemon multiplayer and battling other trainers, you will need a newer title.
+Whether you opt for joining the 3DS competitive scene in Pokemon Ultra Sun and Ultra Moon or jump right into the latest main series titles on the Nintendo Switch, it will be important to consider additional costs.
 To use online services on the Switch, for example, you need to subscribe to Nintendo’s online service.
-Suppose you want to transfer Pokémon from previous generations of games to join you in battle in the most recent titles.
-In that case, you will need a variety of consoles and software to deliver an old Pokémon friend to a new game safely.
+Suppose you want to transfer Pokemon from previous generations of games to join you in battle in the most recent titles.
+In that case, you will need a variety of consoles and software to deliver an old Pokemon friend to a new game safely.

 What console do you have?

-For many years now, there have been Pokémon games of some kind available on each of Nintendo’s consoles.
+For many years now, there have been Pokemon games of some kind available on each of Nintendo’s consoles.
 Before choosing a title, be sure that you know which titles are available on the Nintendo console you own.

-How much you can expect to spend on a Pokémon game
+How much you can expect to spend on a Pokemon game

-New Pokémon titles on the Switch are going to cost around $60.
-The most recent Pokémon titles on the 3DS cost about $40-$50.
-Older Pokémon games no longer in production can be purchased used for a wide range of prices or, in some cases, emulated on a modern console for about $10.
+New Pokemon titles on the Switch are going to cost around $60.
+The most recent Pokemon titles on the 3DS cost about $40-$50.
+Older Pokemon games no longer in production can be purchased used for a wide range of prices or, in some cases, emulated on a modern console for about $10.

-Pokémon games FAQ
+Pokemon games FAQ

-Do I need the latest Pokémon game to play?
+Do I need the latest Pokemon game to play?

-A. No, you do not need to buy the latest Pokémon title unless you want access to specific multiplayer functions.
-There are older Pokémon games that are masterpieces of gaming and worth a playthrough even though they are not among the latest releases.
-Still, if you like a challenge, perhaps a Nuzlocke playthrough of an old Pokémon game would be fun.
+A. No, you do not need to buy the latest Pokemon title unless you want access to specific multiplayer functions.
+There are older Pokemon games that are masterpieces of gaming and worth a playthrough even though they are not among the latest releases.
+Still, if you like a challenge, perhaps a Nuzlocke playthrough of an old Pokemon game would be fun.

-Should I wait for the next generation of Pokémon games to come out?
+Should I wait for the next generation of Pokemon games to come out?

-A. That depends on why you are looking for a Pokémon game.
-If you are a fan of the Sinnoh region in general or the old Pokémon Diamond, Pearl and Platinum games, you could check out the upcoming Pokémon titles and consider a pre-order if that is right for you.
-The core series games Pokémon Brilliant Diamond and Shining Pearl, which are remakes of Pokémon Diamond and Pearl, are coming out later in 2021, while Pokémon Legends: Arceus is set to debut in 2022.
+A. That depends on why you are looking for a Pokemon game.
+If you want the latest features, then you might want to wait for the next generation of games, but there are plenty of great games currently available.

-What’s the best Pokémon game to buy?
+What’s the best Pokemon game to buy?

-Top Pokémon Game
+Top Pokemon Game

-Pokémon Sword (or Shield) for the Nintendo Switch
+Pokemon Scarlet and Violet for Nintendo Switch

-What you need to know: The newest addition to the mainline Pokémon series is the best Pokémon game currently available on the Nintendo Switch.
+What you need to know: The newest additions to the main Pokemon series are the best Pokemon games currently available on the Nintendo Switch.

-What you’ll love: The main story takes about 26 hours total to play through one time, while completing everything that Sword and Shield have to offer would take over 100 hours of gameplay.
-The Galar region introduced 81 brand new species of Pokémon and 13 new Galarian forms of old Pokémon.
-There are a multitude of things for trainers to do beyond the main story of the game, some of the highlights being battling with Dynamaxed Pokémon and battling other players online.
+What you’ll love: With a more open-world gameplay than ever before, you have the freedom to explore the new Paldea region in whatever order you choose.
+The games introduce new mechanics, such as the ability for Pokemon to Terastallize to gain extra abilities.
+You can play in groups of up to four players.

-What you should consider: For long-time Pokémon fans, the omission of the national Pokédex from Sword and Shield was a huge disappointment.
-Even after two DLC expansions to this title, the Galar region is still missing 232 beloved Pokémon from the total 893.
+What you should consider: In multiplayer mode, each player requires their own console and Scarlet or Violet game.

 Where to buy: Sold by Amazon

-Top Pokémon Game for the money
+Top Pokemon Game for the money

 Where to buy: Sold by Amazon